The Program

 At IDM, experiential learning opportunities are at the core of our teaching principles.
 Applying hands-on skills through training and disaster exercises prepares our students to be the next generation of leaders throughout their community and worldwide.
 Our multidisciplinary group of instructors has varying backgrounds and areas of expertise.
 This diversity enhances student instruction through all phases of disasters, from mitigation to response.

-The MPH program with a concentration in Disaster Management includes obtaining numerous certifications from multiple organizations such as the Federal Emergency Management Agency, The National Disaster Life Support Foundation, the National Oceanic and Atmospheric Administration, and the Advanced Law Enforcement Rapid Response Training Center.
+The MPH program includes obtaining numerous certifications from multiple organizations such as the Federal Emergency Management Agency, The National Disaster Life Support Foundation, the National Oceanic and Atmospheric Administration, and the Advanced Law Enforcement Rapid Response Training Center.
 These certifications provide learning opportunities, professional credentials, and enhanced job marketability following graduation.

 By the Numbers